opencog/evidence/README.md

 Little has been done or decided as of yet.
 However, it is expected that the general theoretical foundations, and the actual algorithmic explorations will be based on the following systems, theories and
-infrastrcture:
+infrastructure:
-* [Atomese](https://wiki.opencog.org/w/Atomese), a strutural description system.
+* [Atomese](https://wiki.opencog.org/w/Atomese), a structural description system.
 * [Sheaves](https://github.com/opencog/atomspace/tree/master/opencog/sheaf),
   a general theory for assembling. weaving together structural information.